 Place of birth16.
 Attended school or college any time since Sept.
 1, 1929.
 17. Whether able to read and write.Mother Tongue (or Native Language) of Foreign Born18.
 Place of birth--PERSON.
 19. Place of birth--FATHER.
 20. Place of birth--MOTHER.21.
 Language spoken in home before coming to the United States.

-Here follows 3 columns of "CODE (For office use only.
-Do not write in these columns)" relating to "State or M.T. [mother tongue]," "Country," and "Nativity."
-These codes were entered to assist in statistical tabulation and do not provide any information beyond that found in columns 18-21.Citizenship, etc.Occupation & Industry22.
+Here follows 3 coding columns labeled A, B, and C and titled "CODE (For office use only.
+Do not write in these columns)".
+Columns A, B, and C relate to "State or M.T. [mother tongue]," "Country," and "Nativity.", respectively, and were entered to assist in statistical tabulation only.
+They do not provide any information beyond that found in columns 18-21.Citizenship, etc.Occupation & Industry22.
 Year of immigration to the United States.
 23. Naturalization.
 24. Whether able to speak English.Employment25.
 Trade, profession, or particular kind of work done, as spinner, salesman, riveter, teacher, etc. 26.
 Industry or business, as cotton mill, dry-goods store, shipyard, public school, etc. 27.
 Class of worker.Veterans28.
 Whether actually at work yesterday (or the last regular working day)--Yes or No 29.
 If not, line number on Unemployment Schedule.
 [Note: Unemployment schedules no longer exist.]Farm Schedule30.
 Whether a veteran of U.S. military or naval force--Yes or No. 31.
 What war or expedition?
 [World War (WW), Spanish-American War (Sp), Civil War (Civ), Philippine Insurrection (Phil), Boxer Rebellion (Box), Mexican Expedition (Mex)].32.
 Number of farm schedule.